Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Equations and Method

 \subsection{Simulations of Magnetically Arrested Disks}

 Unlike for the NT disk, there is no analytic model to describe MAD spin evolution.
 Therefore, numerical simulations of MADs must be used.
-We use 3D GRMHD simulations of BH accretion in the MAD regime with BH spins $-0.9$, $-0.5$, $-0.2$, $0.0$, $0.1$, $0.2$, $0.5$, $0.9$, and $0.99$ \citep{MAD_tchekho_2011,2012JPhCS.372a2040T}.
+We use non-radiative 3D GRMHD simulations run with the code HARM \citep{2003ApJ...589..444G,2006ApJ...641..626N} of BH accretion in the MAD regime with BH spins $-0.9$, $-0.5$, $-0.2$, $0.0$, $0.1$, $0.2$, $0.5$, $0.9$, and $0.99$ \citep{MAD_tchekho_2011,2012JPhCS.372a2040T}.
+In order to make inferences for super-Eddington accretion, we adopt an ideal gas law equation of state with a polytropic index of $\Gamma = 4/3$, characteristic of a radiation-dominated gas.
 The initial conditions are such that an accretion disk will form with scale height $h/r \approx 0.3$, and enough magnetic flux $\Phi_{\rm BH}$ will accumulate on the BH to obstruct the accreting gas and lead to a MAD.
 The simulation parameters are given in Table \ref{tab:sim_dets}.
 Because BH mass and spin evolve over cosmological time, much longer than the duration of any GRMHD simulation, we ``stitch'' together simulations for different BH spin values to represent the BH spin evolution over cosmological time.
 Our simulations reach the quasi-steady MAD state by $t \sim 10,000 r_{\rm g} /c$.
 From here we time-average quantities to the end of each simulation, as shown in Table \ref{tab:sim_dets}, to reduce the effect of fluctuations due to magnetic flux eruptions.
-The simulations reach inflow equilibrium out to 20-50 $r_{\rm g}$ within the time-average, where the distance depends on the simulation.
+The simulations reach inflow equilibrium out to $(20-50) r_{\rm g}$ within the time-average, where the distance depends on the simulation.

 We calculate the specific angular momentum and energy fluxes from the simulations using the stress-energy tensor, defined as

 The hydrodynamic component is given by

 and is used to calculate specific fluxes $e_{\rm in}$ and $l_{\rm in}$ on the BH from the disk.
 Here, $\rho$ is the gas density, $u$ is the specific internal energy and $p$ is thermal pressure of the gas, and $u^\mu$ is the gas contravariant 4-velocity.
 Electromagnetic (EM) fluxes are calculated using the electromagnetic component of the stress-energy tensor, given by